Techy-Sam1/HEALTHCARE-PROJECT-NHS-A-E-ANALYSIS-/README.md

 **Tools:** Excel | MySQL | Power BI
 **Data:** NHS England Official Statistics 2022-2025

----

-## The Business Problem
+## BUSINESS PROBLEM

 The NHS has a constitutional standard that 95% of A&E patients must be seen within 4 hours.
 This target has not been met nationally since 2015.
 In March 2024 NHS England acknowledged the crisis by introducing a reduced interim target of 78% to be met by March 2025.
 Even this easier target was missed.

 This project analyses 3 years of official NHS England data across 124 Trusts and 47 million patient visits to answer three questions: